Gem Profile- Amazonite

 Amazonite Qualities

-The darker green version of amazonite with white striations is better known as Russian and is found in several European areas where known use of the stone as a gem dates back more than 5000 years (about the same timeframe we can track wire jewelry to).
+The darker green version with white striations is better known as Russian amazonite.
+It is found in several European areas where its use as a gem dates back over 5,000 years.

 A collection of amazonite beads and cabochons.
 Private collection, Dale Armstrong.